petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 #### Updating the Liferay Service in Liferay Cloud Projects

-The Liferay Cloud team manages both DXP and Commerce licenses, and there is no need for users to manually update them for themselves.
+The Liferay Cloud team manages both DXP and Commerce licenses, and there is no need for users to manually update them.

 ## Related Topics